cagostino/npcsh/README.md

 ## TLDR Cheat Sheet
 Users can take advantage of `npcsh` through its custom shell or through a command-line interface (CLI) tool.
 Below is a cheat sheet that shows how to use `npcsh` commands in both the shell and the CLI.
+For the npcsh commands to work, one must activate `npcsh` by typing it in a shell.

 | Task | npc CLI | npcsh |
 |----------|----------|----------|